Muscle Of The Soul

 The quality of our voice offers insights into our physical, emotional, and spiritual well-being.

 Your voice may become small or flat when disconnected from your body.
 You may struggle to share ideas, speak honestly, or advocate for yourself.
-Those listening can’t hear your voice, and you feel like your stomach is in knots.
+Those listening can't hear your voice, and your stomach is in knots.
 Alternatively, you may tend to push your voice to sound a certain way.
-Pushing your voice may appear as dominating a conversation, interrupting others, or shouting over others to be heard, and the quality of your voice may sound raspy and hoarse
+Pushing your voice may appear as dominating a conversation, interrupting others, or shouting over others to be heard, and the quality of your voice may sound raspy and hoarse.

 Coming into a healthy voice means shedding impressions of who you think you should be.